 Day 2 – Back & Biceps: Time to Pull

-We worked on pushing yesterday, so today’s about pulling—back and biceps for that well-rounded upper body strength.
+Yesterday was about pushing; today is about pulling—back and biceps for well-rounded upper body strength.

 Warm-up (10 minutes): Light cardio + shoulder mobility drills